gkotian/gkotian.github.io/travels/_posts/2010-05-18-quito-and-meeting-matt-again.md

 title: Quito and meeting Matt again
 categories:
 - Ecuador
-excerpt: For the past several weeks, I had been surrounded by people and had quite forgotten that I was actually on this trip all by myself.
-That realization struck suddenly when I disembarked in the bus terminal at Quito, and I felt momentarily confused and overwhelmed.
 ---

 For the past several weeks, I had been surrounded by people and had quite